oscardelalanza/restaurant-page/README.md

 To clone the project into your local environment do the following

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored
-- run the command `git clone git@github.com:oscardelalanza/restaurant-page.git`
+- Run the command `git clone git@github.com:oscardelalanza/restaurant-page.git`
-- run the command `cd restaurant-page` to enter to the project directory
+- Run the command `cd restaurant-page` to enter to the project directory

 ### Install

 To install the requires packages do the following

-- inside `restaurant-page` directory run the command `npm install`
+- Inside `restaurant-page` directory run the command `npm install`

 ### Usage